diamondIPP/proteus/doc/configuration_files.rst

 Analysis
 --------

-The analysis file configured parameters for the various analysis steps.
+The analysis file configures parameters for the various analysis steps.
 Each tool uses a separate parameter block, e.g. the *pt-track* tool is configured in the *track* section.